moves-rwth/stormvogel/README.md

 pytest
 ```
 ## Authors
-Stormvogel was mainly developped at Radboud University by Linus Heck, Pim Leerkes, and Ivo Melse under supervision from Sebastian Junges and Matthias Volk.
+Stormvogel was mainly developed at Radboud University by Linus Heck, Pim Leerkes, and Ivo Melse under supervision from Sebastian Junges and Matthias Volk.

+Thank you to our contributors: Luko van der Maas, Nicklas Osmers.

 ## License
 Stormvogel is licenced under the [GPL-3.0 license](https://github.com/moves-rwth/stormvogel?tab=GPL-3.0-1-ov-file).